Introduction to Java Collection Interview Questions and Answers

 - Code quality is always enhanced, including performance.

-- Efforts on code maintenance always been reduced.
+- Efforts on code maintenance have always been reduced.

 - Improve code reusability and maintained proper interoperability.